 Sec.
 17b-262-773.
-Establishment and dissemination of written policies

-(a) An entity shall establish and disseminate written policies, which shall also be adopted by its contractors or agents.
+Establishment and dissemination of written policies by its contractors or agents.
 Written policies may be on paper or in electronic form, but shall be readily available to all employees, contractors and agents.
 An entity need not create an employee handbook if none already exists.